Test ID: PSA Prostate-Specific Antigen (PSA) Diagnostic, Serum

 Reporting Name

-Prostate-Specific Ag Diagnostic, SUseful For
+Prostate-Specific Ag Diagnostic, S

 Clinical Information

-Prostate-specific antigen (PSA) is a glycoprotein that is produced by the prostate gland, the lining of the urethra, and the bulbourethral gland.
+Prostate-specific antigen (PSA) is a glycoprotein produced by the prostate gland, the lining of the urethra, and the bulbourethral gland.
 Normally, very little PSA is secreted in the blood.
 Increases in glandular size and tissue damage caused by benign prostatic hypertrophy, prostatitis, or prostate cancer may increase circulating PSA levels.

 In patients with previously diagnosed prostate cancer, PSA testing is advocated as an early indicator of tumor recurrence and as an indicator of response to therapy.
 The role of PSA in early detection of prostate cancer is controversial.
-The American Cancer Society recommends annual examination with digital rectal examination and serum PSA beginning at age 50 and for those men with a life expectancy of at least 10 years after detection of prostate cancer.
+The American Cancer Society recommends annual examination with digital rectal examination and serum PSA beginning at age 50 and for men with a life expectancy of at least 10 years after detection of prostate cancer.
 For men in high-risk groups, such as African Americans or men with a first-degree relative diagnosed at a younger age, testing should begin at a younger age.
 It is generally recommended that information be provided to patients about the benefits and limitations of testing and treatment so they can make informed decisions.

 Interpretation